STAT545-UBC/STAT545-UBC-original-website/block002_hello-r-workspace-wd-project.md

 [Workspace loaded from ~/.RData]
 ```

 indicating that your workspace has been restored.
 Look in the Workspace pane and you'll see the same objects as before.
-In the History tab of the same pane, you should also see your command history.You're back in business.
+In the History tab of the same pane, you should also see your command history.
+You're back in business.
 This way of starting and stopping analytical work will not serve you well for long but it's a start.

 #### Working directory